openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Claim Description:
 : End-User’s mobile phone numer formated according to ITU-T recommendation [@!E.164], e.g. “+1999550123”

 Change Controller:
 : eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net

 Specification Document(s):
 : Section [Claims](#claims) of this document

+Claim Name:
+: `also_known_as`

+Claim Description:
+: Stage name, religious name or any other type of alias/pseudonym with which a person is known in a specific context besides its legal name.
+This must be part of the applicable legislation and thus the trust framework (e.g., be an attribute on the identity card).

+Change Controller:
+: eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net

+Specification Document(s):
+: Section [Claims](#claims) of this document